Juanchote/chefistrano/README.md

 Paypal button will be implemented soon.

-## Ok, I already donated a lot of money to the taskforce team, how does it works??
+## Ok, I already donated a lot of money to the team, how does it works??

 Install vagrant in your local machine